13 Oct 8 Proven Strategies for Great Digital learning Implementations

 • Continual participation in online and offline activities

-Who will sponsor your program?
+Who will sponsor your digital coaching program?

 4. Attach the program to an existing initiative

 No matter how good your learning platform and content, it’s easy for your learners to break an appointment with their computers.
 But the more you’re able to borrow from the calendar gravitas of any existing framework, the easier it will be for your participants to carve out headspace and time to engage with your learning materials.
+Continual engagement will drive the activation of behavior change in your organization.

 What existing initiative can you piggyback on?